orlando724/orlando724/my-github-page/README.md

 2. Customize the content in the `index.html` file to reflect your personal background.
 3. Modify the `css/styles.css` file to change the visual appearance of the page as desired.
 4. Modify the `script.js` file to change the image slideshow of the page as desired.
+5. Upload images to the `/images` directory for the image slideshow.

 ## License